How to Open a Company in the USA

 - Visit the US and open a US bank account

 - Prepare for US tax filing (Form 5472)

 Unfortunately, this is a scenario where you would need a green card.
 Of course, if you don’t have one, you can always work for your company from your home country.

-We’ve already discussed Limited Liability Companies or LLCs, but that’s not the only business entity you can open as a foreign national.
-You’re also able to form a C-Corporation, which is not eligible for “pass-through” taxation like an LLC, but instead pays tax on profits as an entity while you also pay taxes as an individual for profit received as dividends.
+We’ve already discussed limited liability companies (LLCs), but that’s not the only business entity you can open as a foreign national.
+You’re also able to form a C corporation, which is not eligible for “pass-through” taxation like an LLC, but instead pays tax on profits as an entity while you also pay taxes as an individual for-profit received as dividends.

-No, in fact it can be located anywhere in the world.
-Keep in mind though that in addition to your American mailing address, you also need a registered agent in the U.S.
+No. In fact, the legal address can be located anywhere in the world.
+Keep in mind though that in addition to your American mailing address, you also need a registered agent in the US.